-Famed Eighteenth Century explorer Captain Cook may have been the first Westerner to discover this mildly narcotic root.
+Famed eighteenth-century explorer Captain Cook may have been the first Westerner to discover this mildly narcotic root.
 But kava has a history deeply woven throughout the many cultures of the South Pacific.
-In fact, it is one of the few commonalities linking the hundreds of unique cultures spread across thousands of miles of tiny, tropical islands.
+It is one of the few commonalities linking the hundreds of unique cultures spread across thousands of miles of tiny, tropical islands.

 The kava ceremony